In this article:

 Zscaler is the optimal choice for large enterprises committed to a pure Zero Trust strategy.
 If your goal is to treat the internet as the corporate network and you have the resources to re-architect legacy application flows, Zscaler offers the most mature security overlay.

-Netskope emerged as a Cloud Access Security Broker (CASB) before expanding into the broader SASE market.
-This lineage gives Netskope a distinct advantage in understanding data context—identifying not just where traffic is going, but what information is inside it.
+Netskope began as a Cloud Access Security Broker before expanding into a full single-vendor SASE platform.
+That origin shapes its core strength: understanding not just where traffic is going, but what data is inside it and what the user is doing with it.

 Technical Architecture and Capabilities